-The Policy for Communication Networks and Services provides a flexible-will set out the framework for regulating the communications market.
+The Policy for Communication Networks and Services provides a flexible framework for regulating the communications market.
 The key policy elements that are covered within this policy document are summarised in Table 1.

 Table 1: Key policy elements contained within the Policy for Communication Networks and Services